RinardNick/client_mcp/user_stories.md

 **Acceptance Criteria**:

-- The API endpoint streams the LLM’s response (using Server-Sent Events or HTTP chunked responses).
+- The API endpoint streams the LLM's response (using Server-Sent Events or HTTP chunked responses).
 - The stream delivers the response message as soon as it is received from the LLM.
 - The data flow clearly shows: host message → client → LLM → client → host.
 - Logs and any error messages are included in the stream in a distinct format.